 If you are running WordPress we strongly suggest you install the WordPress LiteSpeed cache plug-in.
 Once installed you can disable the LiteSpeed cache within the plug-in settings.

 Running Drupal, Joomla, Magento, OpenCart, Prestashop

-LiteSpeed provides plug-ins for all of the CMS, you can download the plug-ins directly from LiteSpeed's site.
+LiteSpeed provides plug-ins for all of these CMS, you can download the plug-ins (external link opens in a new window) directly from LiteSpeed's site.

 Not running a CMS supported by Litespeed